At Fast Insolvency, we offer expert guidance and low-cost pre-pack administration services in Lancashire for companies in financial distress.

 Get in touch today for free, confidential advice from a licensed insolvency practitioner in Lancashire.

-Pre-pack administration is a formal insolvency process where the sale of a company’s business or assets is arranged in advance and completed immediately after an administrator is appointed in Lancashire.
+Pre-pack administration is a type of company administration where the sale of a company’s business or assets is arranged in advance and completed immediately after an administrator is appointed in Lancashire.

 It allows directors or a third party in Lancashire to purchase the viable parts of the business, often under a new company structure.